Alumni Success Stories

 Hy Dinh - BS Mathematics / BS Mechanical Engineering, 2015

-I am a third year student at Tufts University.
-I am studying the mass transport of supercritical carbon dioxode drying of aerogel.
+I am a third year graduate student at Tufts University.
+I am studying the mass transport of supercritical carbon dioxide drying of aerogel.
 Aerogels are mesoporous materials that have unique properties for applications such as thermal insulation and plastic replacement.
-However, one of the primary obstacles in integrating and commercializing aerogel is the expensive product cost, specifically the drying process.
+However, one of the primary obstacles in integrating and commercializing aerogel is the expensive production costs, specifically the drying process.
 My research focuses on modeling the drying kinetics analytically and measuring empirical data of the drying fluid properties to minimize cost and optimize energy consumption.
-I hope that this research will further contribute to the understanding and advancement of aerogel manufacturing and supercritical drying.
+I hope that this research will further contribute to the understanding and advancement of aerogel manufacture and supercritical drying.

 I graduated from Boston University School of Public Health in May 2015 with a concentration in Epidemiology and Biostatistics.
 Throughout my graduate school tenure, I had the opportunity to develop my research skills further across a wide variety of topics including examining chronic traumatic encephalopathy exposures in NFL players, exploring a link between latent tuberculosis infection and body mass index values in the United States, as well as publishing a collaborative manuscript in the American Journal of Public Health examining firearm homicide rates in the United States.
 In addition to academics, I had the opportunity to work at Novartis Vaccines in the department of Global Medical Affairs helping to manage the third party communications to ensure the medical and epidemiologic accuracy.
-Upon graduating, I changed roles and am now employed by Boston Medical Center, in the department of Infectious Diseases as a Research Study Coordinator.
-I work primarily on an observational study in Pondicherry, India, examining biomarkers for risk of treatment failure among tuberculosis patients as well as biomarkers for risk of development of tuberculosis, if one is latently infected.
+I am a Senior Public Health Epidemiologist at the Rhode Island Department of Children, Youth & Families.

 Karishma Silva - Transfer, May 2011